 SMELLS LIKE TEEN SPIRIT- NIRVANA

-Further range was added to the prior genres by using the song “Smells Like Teen Spirit” by Nirvana.
-This song has a mid-range of amplitude variability.
-Starting off slow and ramping at the end of the song.
+The song “Smells Like Teen Spirit” by Nirvana was added to diversify the range of musical styles.
+This song has a mid-range of amplitude variability starting off slow and ramping up at the end of the song.

-The LulzBot Mini 2 demonstrate the correlation between the printer’s noise and the change of the amplitude.
+The LulzBot Mini 2 demonstrates a correlation between the printer’s noise and the change of the amplitude.

 VIDEO OF THE LULZBOT MINI 2 PRINTING SMELLS LIKE TEEN SPIRIT BY NIRVANA